 Brittany: Yeah.
-I started January of 2016, started on the FX and PX.
+I started in January of 2016 started on the FX and PX.
 I thought I would knock those two out first and do them together since they were multiple choice.
-Took them in April of 2016 and passed right away.
+I took them in April of 2016 and passed right away.
 It was quite an accomplishment.

 Lisa: Good job.

-Brittany: So, I planned on taking that the spring of 2017.
+Brittany: So, I planned on taking that in the spring of 2017.

 Brittany: Yeah.
 So, then in December of 2016, I got diagnosed with a progressive eye disease, and I mean just out of the blue, I was at a routine eye exam.
-Went in, I had a huge presentation that afternoon, did not make it to that presentation.
+I went in; I had a huge presentation that afternoon, did not make it to that presentation.